 Step 1: Reason for Eviction

 As mentioned above, you need to have a legal reason for evicting a tenant.
-Whatever that reason is, you need to have proof of it being an issue for you as a landlord.
+Whatever the reason is, you need to have proof of it being an issue for you as a landlord.
 This information will need to be brought to the appropriate authorities for a legal eviction.

 Step 2: Give Tenant Written Notice